jmvanel/semantic_forms/scala/forms_play/README.md

 ```
     eclipse with-source=true
 ```
-- to remove the red errors in Play! project, apply this workaround: http://stackoverflow.com/posts/28551583/revisions
+- to remove the red errors in eclipse in Play! project, apply this workaround: http://stackoverflow.com/posts/28551583/revisions

 ## Debug
 See